tlines/FITBoard-documentation/README.md

 # FITBoard Documentation

-The FITBoard (also "fitboard") project is designed for making physical therapy more fun and more measurable.
+The FITBoard (also "fitboard") project is designed to make physical therapy more fun, adaptable, and measurable.

 **For Patients:** The target users of the fitboard are children.
 For children, the fitboard presents a fun gaming interface for the entire body.
 Children can use their hands, feet, and heads to interact with many games.